ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/developer-resources/cli/CLI.md

 - **strapi install &#60;name&#62;**<br/>
   Installs a plugin called **&#60;name&#62;**.

-  Example: `strapi install graphql` will install the plugin `strapi-plugin-graphql`
+  例子: `strapi install graphql` will install the plugin `strapi-plugin-graphql`

 ::: warning
 Some plugins have admin panel integrations, your admin panel might have to be rebuilt.
 This can take some time.